farhan066/simple-calculator/README.md

 This is a small project is created for practice.

-This project is created with js classes to organize code
+This project is created with js classes to organize code.

  ## Preview : https://f-calc.netlify.app